Medical Assistance in Dying (MAiD) in Victoria, BC

 During MAiD: Holding Sacred Space on the Day

-The day of MAiD is tender and significant.
-I help you shape this time with care, so it reflects who you are and what matters most, without overwhelm.
+The day of MAiD is significant.
+I help you shape this time with care, so it reflects who you are and what matters most, with less overwhelm.

 • Preparing for the day itself: what to expect, how it might look, who should be present